ecommerce-archive/EcommerceCoreBundle/README.md

 ## Description

+!
+Work in progress - Not Ready for Production Use !

 This bundle provides a product and cart model.
 Products are saved in [PHPCR](http://phpcr.github.io/).
 The cart uses Doctrine ORM.

 ## Installation